 With our feed reader in hand, we should be able to access any RSS or ATOM news feed as long as the publishing platform generates one, regardless of whether the software or the webmaster made the location of the feed obvious.
 Following are some tips to pull feeds from various platforms which don't make their feed URLs so obvious.

-Although YouTube generates news feeds for user channels, they apparently hide this feature from us.
-The easiest way to find channel feeds is by using the YouTube Feeds add-on mentioned prior, but if you don't want to install an extension, then creating the feed URL manuallyis easy enough.
-Using Carey Wedler's YouTube channel as an example, preform the following steps:
+The easiest way to find channel feeds is by using the Firefox add-on mentioned prior, but you don't need the extension.
+Here we will use Carey Wedler's channel as an example.

 - Click on any of Carey's videos to load the video page.